S&W Prototype 4006 Custom PC Judy Woolley

 The left side of the frame proudly carries the fixed aluminum optics mount—a visual clue that this wasn’t just a factory prototype; it was a competitor’s tool, fine-tuned for real-world match conditions.

 This exact pistol comes with three magazines fitted with CP Bullets bumpers and a copy of Judy Woolley’s original Team Smith & Wesson card, showing this very gun (with a slightly different optic mount) in action.
-Also included: a factory letter dated March 1991, documenting the Performance Center build and confirming the historical shipment.
+Also included is a factory letter dated March 1991, which documents the Performance Center build and confirms the historical shipment.

 Woolley didn’t stop at the Steel Challenge.
-This very pistol helped power her through a sweep of major events in 1991, including wins at the Bianchi Cup and the Masters International.
-For collectors with an eye for competitive lineage—or anyone who appreciates what it means to own a true, purpose-built Performance Center prototype—this is more than a firearm.
+This very pistol helped power her through a sweep of significant events in 1991, including wins at the Bianchi Cup and the Masters International.
+For collectors with an eye for competitive lineage—or anyone who appreciates what it means to own an actual, purpose-built Performance Center prototype—this is more than a firearm.
 It’s a legend in steel.

 Handguns